jackjamieson/geo-tools-repo/README.md

 - Dynamic 3 point problem solver
 - Conversion utilities for New Jersey Atlas Sheet Coordinates to Lat/Long
 - Excel to KML converter (internal use at the moment)
+- FD to CSV converter for legacy notes system